 Chase Ultimate Rewards

 Chase's points program is called Ultimate Rewards, and you can transfer these points to 14 airline and hotel partners.
-You can also redeem points with Pay Yourself Back, as a statement credit, or in the Chase Travel portal — though this happens at different rates depending on which card you have.
+You can also redeem points with Pay Yourself Back, as a statement credit, or in the Chase Travel portal.
 Some of the cards earning Ultimate Rewards points include:

 - Chase Sapphire Reserve® (Rates & Fees)